afilbert/valheim-toggle-movement-mod/README.md

 Releases in github repo are packaged for Thunderstore Mod Manager.

+* 0.1.2 Fix bug that disabled vanilla autorun when AutorunToggle was disabled in config
 * 0.1.1 Fix bug that locked character movement after game patch 0.216.9
 * 0.1.0 Fix bug that prevented alternative Run toggle key from instantiating correctly
   * Fix regression bug caused by removing Esc key binding